Akka Mahadevi

-Akka Mahadevi (c.
-1130–1160) was an early poet of Kannada literature and a prominent member of the Lingayatism denomination of Hinduism founded in the 12th century.
-Her 430 vachanas (a form of spontaneous mystical poems), and the two short writings called Mantrogopya and the Yogangatrividh are considered her known contributions to Kannada literature.
+Akka Mahadevi was a 12th century philosopher, poet (Kannada literature), mystic (c.
+1130–1160) and a prominent member of the Lingayatism denomination of Hinduism founded in the 12th century.
+Her 430 vachanas (a form of spontaneous mystical poems in Kannada), and the two short writings called Mantrogopya and the Yogangatrividh are considered her known contributions to Kannada literature.
 The term Akka ("elder sister" or "mother") was an honorific given to her by saints such as Basavanna, Siddharama, and Allamaprabhu as an indication of her high place in the spiritual discussions held at the "Anubhava Mantapa".
 She is regarded to be a major female figure in Kannada literature and in the history of Karnataka.
 She considered the god Shiva ("Chenna Mallikarjuna") as her husband (traditionally understood as the 'madhura bhava' or 'madhurya' form of devotion).

 Biography

 Akka Mahadevi was born in Udutadi, near Shivamogga in the Indian state of the Karnataka around 1130.
-Some scholars suggest that she was born to a couple named Nirmalshetti and Sumati, who were both devotees of Parama Shiva.
+Some scholars suggest that she was born to a couple named Nirmalshetti and Sumati, who were both devotees of Shiva.
 Western sources claim that little is known about her life, though it has been the subject of Indian hagiographic, folk and mythological claims, based on oral tradition and her own lyrics.
 One of her lyrics, for instance, appears to record her experiences of leaving her place of her birth and family in order to pursue Shiva.

-Tharu and Lalita also document a claim that a local Jain king named Kaushika sought to marry her, but that she rejected him, choosing instead to fulfil the claims of devotion to the deity Para Shiva.
+Tharu and Lalita also document a claim that a local Jain king named Kaushika sought to marry her, but that she rejected him, choosing instead to fulfil the claims of devotion to the deity Shiva.
 However, the medieval sources that form the basis of this account are ambiguous and inconclusive.
 They include a reference to one of her poems, or vachanas, in which she lays down three conditions for marrying the king, including control over the choice to spend her time in devotion or in conversation with other scholars and religious figures, rather than with the king.
 The medieval scholar and poet Harihara suggests in his biography of her that the marriage was purely nominal, while other accounts from Camasara suggest that the conditions were not accepted and the marriage did not occur.

-Harihara's account goes on to say that when King Kaushika violated the conditions she had laid down, Akka Mahadevi left the palace, renouncing all her possessions including clothes, to travel to Srisailam, home of the god Parama Shiva.
+Harihara's account goes on to say that when King Kaushika violated the conditions she had laid down, Akka Mahadevi left the palace, renouncing all her possessions including clothes, to travel to Srisailam, home of the god Shiva.
 Alternative accounts suggest that Akka Mahadevi's act of renunciation was a response to the king's threats after she refused his proposal.
-It is likely that she visited the town of Kalyana en route, where she met two other poets and prominent figures of the Lingayat movement, Allama and Basava.
+It is likely that she visited the town of basavakalyan en route, where she met two other poets and prominent figures of the Lingayat movement, Allama and Basava.
 She is believed to have travelled, towards the end of her life, to the Srisailam mountains, where she lived as an ascetic and eventually died.
 A vachana attributed to Akka Mahadevi suggests that towards the end of her life King Kaushika visited her there, and sought her forgiveness.